Menu

 In spite of its strange name, this one of the best mushroom adaptogens contains strong antiviral and antimicrobial properties.
 It helps prevent and treat colds and the flu.

 Two powerful polysaccharides contained in turkey tail, PSP and PSK, figure prominently in research investigating their effects on improving immune function in people going through chemotherapy.
-Research shows it to help improve the recovery rate for people who suffer from colorectal, gastric, or breast cancers.
-Beta-glucans found in this mushroom also plays a part in your immune functioning.
+Research shows it helps improve the recovery rate for people who suffer from colorectal, gastric, or breast cancers.
+Beta-glucans found in this mushroom also play a part in your immune functioning.

 In addition, this mushroom contains prebiotics that can promote beneficial bacteria in your microbiome.
 It helps in healing your gut.